Scientific-Computing-Lab/compar/README.md

 ```
 clone https://github.com/Mosseridan/compar.git
 ```
-Then, you should install and load the supported compilers (i.e. Cetus, Par4All and AutoPar) to your environment, as well as Python3.
+Then, you should install and load the supported compilers (i.e. Cetus, Par4All and AutoPar) to your environment.
 For further information, please see [Cetus](https://engineering.purdue.edu/Cetus/) and [AutoPar](https://en.wikibooks.org/wiki/ROSE_Compiler_Framework/autoPar).
-You will also need to install SLURM before running ComPar.
+You will also need to install SLURM as well as MongoDB before running ComPar.
+Moreover, you should have clang-format version > 5.
+In addition, you should downlowd Python3 with the following packages:
+* wtforms
+* flask >= 1.1
+* flask-wtf
+* python-dotenv
+* flask-bootstrap
+* pymongo
+* pytest
+* jsonschema
-In addition, run the following commands in your conda environment:
+In order to install these packages, you can simply run the following commands in your conda environment:
 ```
 pip install wtforms
 pip install flask